Wicked winter storm coming to town: Here's when and where to expect it

 Residents are encouraged to reconsider any holiday travel plans as a significant winter storm moves into central Ontario this week with blizzard conditions, flash freezing, and rapidly plunging temperatures.

-The national weather agency says damaging winds and heavy snow will likely accompany the frigid temperatures, noting a likelihood of "extensive" power outages.
+The national weather agency says damaging winds up to 100 km/h and heavy snow will likely accompany the frigid temperatures, noting a likelihood of "extensive" power outages.

 Areas expected to be impacted include Simcoe County, Grey Bruce, Muskoka, Haliburton, Parry Sound and surrounding areas.